bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/t/TensioningWorkingRange_1hZAN9lSb1$gRZ34AI$nMh/Documentation.md

-The working range of the tensioning equipment under normal work.
+The working range of the tensioning equipment under normal operation.